-However, before relocating to what is now Pinal County, Arizona, Waltz worked at the Henry Wickenburg’s Vulture Gold Mine near Wickenburg, Arizona.
-While there, he met an Apache girl named Ken-tee, who despite the fact that Waltz was almost 60 years old, became his mistress.
+However, before relocating to what is now Pinal County, Arizona, Waltz worked at Henry Wickenburg’s Vulture Gold Mine near Wickenburg, Arizona.
+While there, he met an Apache girl named Ken-tee, who became his mistress even though Waltz was almost 60 years old.
 Later, Waltz was suspected of high-grading ore from the Vulture Mine and was dismissed.

 It was then that the pair moved near the Superstition Mountain range.
-Another version of the tale states that Waltz actually learned of the mine’s location from Ken-tee.
-In retaliation, the Apache, who were convinced that Ken-tee had betrayed the site of their secret shrine, they attacked Waltz and his Indian mistress, seizing Ken-tee and cutting out her tongue.
-Waltz; however, was able to escape and before long, was running a saloon in Tortilla Flats.
+Another version of the tale states that Waltz learned of the mine’s location from Ken-tee.
+In retaliation, the Apache convinced that Ken-tee had betrayed the site of their secret shrine, attacked Waltz and his Indian mistress, seizing Ken-tee and cutting out her tongue.
+Waltz, however, was able to escape and, before long, was running a saloon in Tortilla Flats.

-However, by 1877, he and another man by the name of Jacob Weiser (or Wisner,) returned to the Superstitions.
+However, by 1877, he and another man named Jacob Weiser (or Wisner) returned to the Superstitions.
 Not long after, the miners began to pay for supplies in nearby Phoenix with high-grade gold ore, but they never stated where it was coming from nor ever filed a claim.

-A few years later Weiser disappeared without a trace.
-Speculation was rampant, with some saying he was killed by Apache and others alleging he was killed by Waltz.
+A few years later, Weiser disappeared without a trace.
+Speculation was rampant, with some saying Apache killed him and others alleging Waltz killed him.

-For the next ten years, Waltz would often appear in Phoenix, with saddlebags filled with some of the richest gold ore many had ever seen, before disappearing once again into the Superstition Mountains.
+For the next ten years, Waltz would often appear in Phoenix with saddlebags filled with some of the richest gold ore many had ever seen before disappearing again into the Superstition Mountains.

-Julia Thomas, having invested everything she owned into the venture to find the mine, never attempted to find it again.
-Herman Petrasch accused his brother, Rhinehart, of not paying attention to Jacob’s bedside clues and the disagreement led to their never speaking again.
-Separately, however, they both spent much of the rest of their lives looking for the lost mine.
+Having invested everything she owned into the venture to find the mine, Julia Thomas never attempted to find it again.
+Herman Petrasch accused his brother, Rhinehart, of not paying attention to Jacob’s bedside clues, and the disagreement led to their never speaking again.
+Separately, however, they spent much of their lives looking for the lost mine.

-The legend of the lost mine, as well as the tales of its curse, continued to grow over the years as more and more stories were told, relating mysterious deaths, disappearances, and small gold finds.
+The legend of the lost mine and the tales of its curse continued to grow over the years as more and more stories were told, relating mysterious deaths, disappearances, and small gold finds.

 The two, sure that they could find the place, then headed towards Weaver’s Needle, but after two weeks had not returned.
 Mason sent out a search party, who found the nude bodies of both men, shot in the head.

-The next year, a prospector by the name of Joe Dearing, who was working as a part-time bartender in Pinal, heard the stories of the two dead soldiers and began to look for the lost mine.
-He soon returned to Pinal, saying that he had found an old mine, describing it as “the most God-awful rough place you can imagine… a ghostly place.”
-Dearing; however, continued to work as a bartender until he could save enough money for the excavation.
-To make even more money, he then went to work at the Silver King Mine.
-Just a week later he was killed in a cave-in without ever disclosing the location to anyone.
+The next year, a prospector named Joe Dearing, who was working as a part-time bartender in Pinal, heard the stories of the two dead soldiers and began to look for the lost mine.
+He soon returned to Pinal, saying he had found an old mine, describing it as “the most God-awful rough place you can imagine… a ghostly place.”
+Dearing continued to work as a bartender until he could save enough money for the excavation.
+To make even more money, he worked at the Silver King Mine.
+Just a week later, he was killed in a cave-in without ever disclosing the location to anyone.

 More than 20 years later, in 1927, a New Jersey man and his sons were hiking the mountain when rocks began to roll down on them from the cliffs above as if someone had pushed the boulders.
 One of the boys’ legs was crushed.
-Just a year later, two deer hunters were driven off the mountain, when again rolling boulders appeared to have been pushed by someone or “something” down the mountain towards them.
+Just a year later, two deer hunters were driven off the mountain when again, rolling boulders appeared to have been pushed toward them by someone or “something” down the mountain.

-In June 1931, yet another event added to the legends of Superstition Mountain when Adolph Ruth, a Washington D.C. veterinarian, and avid treasure hunting hobbyist went missing in a wilderness area of the peak.
+In June 1931, another event added to the legends of Superstition Mountain when Adolph Ruth, a Washington D.C. veterinarian, and avid treasure-hunting hobbyist, went missing in a wilderness area of the peak.

-In his search, Ruth utilized a map that his son had obtained in Mexico several years previous, which dated back to the period of the Mexican Revolution (1909-1923), and was later referred to as the Ruth-Peralta map.
+In his search, Ruth utilized a map that his son had obtained in Mexico several years previous, dating back to the Mexican Revolution (1909-1923), and was later referred to as the Ruth-Peralta map.
 Ruth was searching for lost Peralta Mines, especially that of the Lost Dutchman.
-Arriving in the area in May, Ruth convinced two local cowboys to pack him into the mountains, where they left him to his exploring at a place called Willow Springs in West Boulder Canyon around June 14th, 1931.
+Arriving in May, Ruth convinced two local cowboys to pack him into the mountains, where they left him to explore a place called Willow Springs in West Boulder Canyon around June 14, 1931.

-When nothing had been heard of Ruth for six days, the cowboys’ boss, a man named Tex Barkley, went looking for the treasure hunter.
+When nothing had been heard of Ruth for six days, the cowboys’ boss, Tex Barkley, looked for the treasure hunter.
 Upon arriving at Ruth’s camp, the rancher could tell that no one had been there for at least a day and reported Ruth missing.
-A reward was immediately offered by the family and searchers combed the mountain for the next 45 days but Ruth was not found.
+The family immediately offered a reward, and searchers combed the mountain for the next 45 days, but Ruth was not found.

-Some months later, in December, a skull with two holes in it was discovered near the three Red Hills by an archaeological expedition.
+Some months later, in December, an archaeological expedition discovered a skull with two holes in it near the three Red Hills.
 It turned out to be that of Adolph Ruth.
-The rest of the treasure hunter’s body would not be found until the next month, in a small tributary on the east slope of Black Top Mesa.
+The rest of the treasure hunter’s body would not be found until the next month in a small tributary on the east slope of Black Top Mesa.
 Ruth’s treasure map was found at his original campsite.

 The headlines were sensational – alleging that Ruth had been murdered for his map.
-However, the original coroner said that he could not be positive the skull had bullet holes in it.
+However, the original coroner said he could not be positive that the skull had bullet holes.
 But, Adoph’s son, Erwin, was convinced his father had been killed.
 Though the coroner acceded that foul play “might” have been involved, the original statement was never changed.

-Most believed that Ruth died, probably from the extreme desert heat, and his body was carried away in parts by wild animals.
-To this day, his death remains a mystery; however, it is but one more life claimed by the mountain and perhaps, its curse.
+Most believed that Ruth died, probably from the extreme desert heat, and wild animals carried his body away in parts.
+His death remains a mystery; however, it is one more life claimed by the mountain and, perhaps, its curse.

-In 1934 the Superstitions claimed the life of Adam Stewart, the cause of death unknown.
+In 1934 the Superstitions claimed Adam Stewart’s life, the unknown cause of death.

-Yet, another year later, an old prospector by the name of Guy “Hematite” Frink was lucky enough to return from the mountain with a number of rich gold samples.
+Yet, another year later, an old prospector named Guy “Hematite” Frink was lucky enough to return from the mountain with several rich gold samples.
 In November, he was found shot in the stomach on the side of a trail in or near La Barge Canyon.
 Next to his decomposing body was a small sack of gold ore.

-In 1937, a man named Jenkins, along with his wife and two children were having a picnic on the mountain.
+In 1937, a man named Jenkins, his wife, and two children were having a picnic on the mountain.
 During their outing, Jenkins found a heavy quartz rock that he later learned was heavily laden with gold.
-However, before he could return to the spot, he had a heart attack.
+However, he had a heart attack before he could return to the spot.
 His wife could not remember the location of the find.

 In 1945, a book about the Lost Dutchman Mine was written by Barry Storm, who claimed to have narrowly escaped from a mysterious sniper.
 Storm speculated that Adolph Ruth might have been a victim of the same sniper.

 In June 1947, a prospector named James A. Cravey made a much-publicized trip into the Superstition canyons by helicopter, searching for the Lost Dutchman Mine.
-The pilot set him down in La Barge Canyon, close to Weaver’s Needle.
-When Cravey failed to hike out as planned, a search was started and although his camp was found, Cravey was not.
-The following February, his headless skeleton was found in a canyon, a good distance from his camp.
-It was tied in a blanket and his skull was found about thirty feet away.
-The coroner’s jury ruled that there was “no evidence of foul play.”
+The pilot set him down in La Barge Canyon, near Weaver’s Needle.
+When Cravey failed to hike out as planned, a search was started, and although his camp was found, Cravey was not.
+The following February, his headless skeleton was found in a canyon a good distance from his camp.
+It was tied in a blanket, and his skull was found about thirty feet away.
+The coroner’s jury ruled “no evidence of foul play.”

-In 1949 a man named James Kidd disappeared in the Superstitions.
+In 1949 a man named James Kidd disappeared from the Superstitions.

 In February 1951, Dr. John Burns, a physician from Oregon, was found shot to death on Superstition Mountain.
 The “official” ruling was that the death was accidental.

-In early 1952, a man named Joseph Kelley of Dayton, Ohio was also searching for the lost mine.
+In early 1952, Joseph Kelley of Dayton, Ohio, was also searching for the lost mine.
 He vanished and was never seen again.
 His skeleton was discovered near Weaver’s Needle two years later.
 The shot in his skull was ruled an accidental shooting incident.

 That same year, two California boys, who were hiking on Superstition Mountain, also vanished.
 Unfortunately, for these two, nothing was ever found of them.